10 Fun Ways to Engage Your Residents

 If you have solid relationships with your residents, and know what they do for a living, ask if they would be interested in sharing their expertise with the rest of the community.
 Host a monthly or bi-annual lecture in your rec center, or common area.
 Do you have a CPA at your property?
 Ask them to share tips and best practices during tax season.
 Maybe there is a nurse or doctor would be willing to answer general health questions, and share new medical practices.
 They may be willing to speak for free, or incentivise them with a gift card, $100 off next month’s rent, etc.

 Take a look at your budget, analyze your community demographics, and conclude what the most successful resident engagement event will be for your property.
 What will be a hit with your residents?
-Please let us know if you have any other tips for resident engagement, or if you attempted any of our suggestions, we want to hear how they turned out.
+Get started with our 2024 Community Event Calendar and complimentary Instagram story pack.
+Download these free templates today to amp up your resident experience.